mateusz-orawczak/Home-Assistant-custom-components-Pstryk/README.md

 1. **Authentication Failed**
    - Verify your email and password are correct
-   - Ensure your account is active with your energy provider
+   - Ensure your account is active with Pstryk

 2. **No Data Available**
    - Check your internet connection
-   - Verify your energy provider's API is accessible
+   - Verify your Pstryk API is accessible
    - Check the Home Assistant logs for detailed error messages

 ## Contributing